cbeck88/Wesnoth_MCLP_AI/README.md

 Current AIs
 -----------

-**lp_1_ai**: This solves an LP for question (2) above, assigning all units to attack all enemies for maximum expected damage.
-By removing a unit and a slot and recomputing, you can estmiate the opportunity cost of an attack.
+**lp_1_ai**: This solves an LP for question (2) above.
+It assigning all units to slots to attack all enemies in the way which maximizes expected damage; then it executes these moves to display the optimum solution.
+By removing a unit and a slot and recomputing the OPT, you can estimate the opportunity cost of an attack.

-**lp_2_ai**: This solves an LP for quesiton (1) above, estimating, for enemy unit, opt Pr to kill with a fractional LP.
+**lp_2_ai**: This solves an LP for question (1) above.
+For each enemy unit, list all possible ways its units can attack and from which slot, then find attack solution which maximizes ctk.
+We approximate ctk with a fractional LP.
-Then it moves these units to attack.
+The ai displays the optimal solution by moving these units to attack.

 Both of these are just tools to visualize the results of these LPs for further testing.
 *These ais will not recruit or grab villages.*